Safeguarding in Middlesex

 Hear from the Club's themselves to see what they do successfully and the importance to getting plans in place for the welfare of the children.

-obtaining a criminal records check (crc)
+obtaining a DBS check

 HOW WE HANDLE REPORTED CONCERNS.